 Justin Beck joined the Time of Grace Board in 2014.
 His passion lies in digital and mobile media, and he looks forward to helping provide people of all ages with practical tools and resources for enhancing their spiritual growth.

 Justin graduated from UW-Madison with degrees in computer engineering and computer science.
 He is the CEO and cofounder of PerBlue, a mobile and social gaming company located in Madison, WI, and has grown the company from a few friends in 2008 to 20 full-time employees today.
-In 2013 with the release of a new game for Android, the company brought in over $3.5 million in revenue.
+In 2013 with the release of a new game for Android, the company brought in more than $3.5 million in revenue.

 A lively speaker, Justin addresses audiences of technology enthusiasts at conferences across the country and in Europe, sharing his insights on topics such as game design, mobile marketing, product design, consumer products, and virtual community building.
 His regular visits to classes at his alma mater give him the opportunity to foster entrepreneurship in Madison.